80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 I was lucky enough to snag tickets to the viewing of the Breaking Bad series finale way back in 2013.
 The cast and crew were all there and watched it with us!

-I met Aaron Paul and got to see Bryan Cranston speak, along with other main actors from the show.
+I met Aaron Paul and saw Bryan Cranston speak, along with other main actors from the show.
 It was magical!

 Explore Artwork at the Getty Museum in Los Angeles